vmorgunov/project-filmoteka/README.md

 **During the entire project we**:

 - consolidated knowledge of HTML and CSS.
-- practiced Git teamwork skills.
+- practiced Git,Github, teamwork skills.
 - consolidated the knowledge gained during the course in JavaScript.
-- Many thanks to...